Spomky-Labs/cbor-php/README.md

 ### Other Objects (Major Type 7)

 This library can support any kind of "other objects".
-It comes with some of thew described in the specification:
+It comes with some of the thew described in the specification:

 * False
 * True